FastMoq

 Those pieces are less about convenience and more about preventing the generator from emitting unstable, provider-native, or package-guessing code.

-Suggested Package Shape
+Package Shape And MVP Contract

 That separation keeps the current migration analyzer story intact while allowing generator-specific incremental compilation work to evolve independently.